 I started my working life at a national window company in the accounts department.
 After rising through the ranks, I realised that I no longer aspired to complete my training to become a qualified accountant.
 So, after six and a half years, I left to pursue a career in teaching.
-I attended Newman Catholic Teacher Training College in Birmingham for four years and alongside my degree, I also studied for my
+I attended Newman Catholic Teacher Training

-Catholic Certificate in Religious Studies qualification - allowing me to teach RE in Catholic schools.
+College in Birmingham for four years and alongside my degree, I also studied for my Catholic Certificate in Religious Studies qualification - allowing me to teach RE in Catholic schools.

 After I graduated, I accepted a job with the then St Joseph's for September 2002 as the Year 6 teacher and remained in this year group for eight years.
 During this time, I was a member of the Senior Leadership Team and, in 2009, took on the role of Assistant Head for my last year as Junior 6 teacher until I left to have my daughter, Millie.
-I returned to work after nine months to a part-time role so that I could spend quality time with my daughter.
-Once Millie was out of Reception, I decided it was time to take up a full-time role again and returned to Junior 6 - which I thoroughly enjoy!
+I returned to work after nine months to a part-time role (teaching within Years 3 and 5) so that I could spend quality time raising my daughter.
+Once Millie was out of Reception, I decided it was time to take up a full-time role again and returned to Junior 6 - which I thoroughly enjoyed for a further three years.
+I currently teach the wonderful Year 5 children.
+Having such an extensive knowledge of the expectations of the Entrance Exams for transition to senior school, I can help guide and prepare them well.

-Mrs Emma Malcolm
+Mrs Emma Malcolm (currently on maternity leave)

 I studied at Loughborough University and graduated with a BSc (Hons) in Criminology and Social Policy.
-I relished all the fantastic sporting opportunities the University gave me, yet found my true passion was working with children in education, as I took on the role of Learning Support Assistant at a school in
+I relished all the fantastic sporting opportunities the University gave me, yet found my true passion was working with children in education, as I took on the role of Learning

-Coventry.
+Support Assistant at a school in Coventry.
 From my very first day, I knew that the school environment was the place I was meant to be and loved working with a wide range of children and supporting their learning.